Two Gestational Sacs – What It Means | Clear Pregnancy Facts

 Certain factors increase chances of seeing two gestational sacs:

-• Age: Women over 35 have higher rates of multiple ovulation leading to dizygotic twins.
+• Age: Women over 35 have higher rates of multiple ovulation, which can increase the chance of dizygotic twins.

-• Family History: A history of fraternal twins on maternal side raises odds.
+• Family History: A history of fraternal twins on the maternal side can raise the odds of releasing more than one egg.

 Understanding these influences helps healthcare providers anticipate possible outcomes and tailor monitoring accordingly after detecting multiple gestational sacs on ultrasound.